Travel Tips for Iceland

 Located just about a two-hour drive northwest from Reykjavik, the Snaefellsnes Peninsula has been called “Iceland in Miniature,” because it packs in so much of Iceland’s geology, history and culture, in one relatively small area.
 Whatever your reason for visiting Iceland, you’ll find something to love here.
 Small towns, geological wonders, photo ops, shorelines, wildlife, myths and legends — it’s all in Snaefellsnes.

 When planning a trip here, there are a few musts that you have to see and do.
-If you’re interested in culture, history and Iceland’s small towns and villages, be sure to stop by Grundafjordur, and pick up a cup of coffee to fuel your adventures.
+If you’re interested in culture, history and Iceland’s small towns and villages, be sure to stop by Grundarfjordur, and pick up a cup of coffee to fuel your adventures.
 Arnarstapi is a lovely little town to visit if you want to see the nearby sea arches.
 Unique and historic architecture awaits at the Búðakirkja black church, which dates to the early 1700s.

 Prefer nature to history and small-town charm?
 Grab your photos at Kirkjufell, a widely photographed mountain.
 See the viewpoints at Snaefellsjokull.
 Check out the Londrangar rock formations, made from basalt, and the nearby lava field.
 Hike to Rauðfeldsgjá Gorge or stroll the black sands of Djupalonssandur.
 For wildlife, look for the seals on Ytri Tunga Beach.